raihan-karim-ishmam/The-Enigmatic-Research-of-Dr.-X/README.md

 ---

+# Project Context & Execution

+This entire project was conceptualized, engineered, and delivered in just **5 days (~30 working hours)** — an extremely limited timeframe that reflects strong execution, prioritization, and engineering clarity.

+Despite hardware constraints (CPU-only, 16GB RAM, no GPUs used), we built a complete **proof-of-concept NLP pipeline** demonstrating:

+- Multi-format document support (`.pdf`, `.docx`, `.txt`, `.csv`, `.xlsx`)
+- Chunking, embedding, retrieval, question answering, translation, and summarization — all done **fully offline**
+- Smooth pipeline integration using local models and tools without reliance on cloud APIs or paid services

+> ⚙️ **Note on Directory Structure**:
+> All scripts and outputs are kept within a flat directory structure for simplicity.
+In a production-grade refactor, this could be modularized into `src/`, `utils/`, `outputs/`, and `models/`, but current setup prioritizes pipeline chaining and ease of reuse.

+> 📈 **Performance Tracking**:
+> All major phases — embedding, RAG, translation, and summarization — automatically log **tokens processed, time taken, and speed (tokens/sec)** into `performance_log.txt`.
+This offers transparency and benchmarking across experiments.

+> 🧪 **Evaluation Ready**:
+> Where applicable, we implemented evaluation metrics such as **ROUGE** to test summary accuracy.
+Result tables and graphs are included to show comparative quality between models and techniques.

+> 🔁 **Model & Tool Diversity**:
+> We tested multiple local LLMs (Flan-T5, LLaMA-2 GGML, LaMini-Flan, TinyLLaMA) and two different vector stores to showcase engineering flexibility.

+> ✅ **Developer Friendly**:
+> All scripts are **commented and modular**, written to be understandable and editable by both junior and senior developers.

+---

 # Bonus Extension: Structured Data (Excel/CSV) Support

 While the original assignment only required handling `.docx` and `.pdf` documents, this solution was extended to fully support **structured Excel and CSV files** (`.csv`, `.xlsx`, `.xls`, `.xlsm`).

-- Full pipeline support across extraction, chunking, embedding, and retrieval.
+- Full pipeline support across extraction, chunking, embedding, and retrieval
-- Significantly boosts real-world scalability by including tabular sources.
+- Significantly boosts real-world scalability by including tabular sources
-- Some minor QA accuracy drops were noted from tabular noise, but overall system robustness improved.
+- Minor QA accuracy drops were noted from tabular noise, but overall robustness improved

-**This extension is a major bonus that showcases foresight and real-world engineering adaptability.**

 ---